opendtrace/xnu/README.md

 see the text README file in the top level directory.
 New imports are created with the import.sh script, also in the tope level directory.

+If you're looking for Apple's README.md file that is now in README-APPLE.md

 # Generating a diff #

 Each commit is tagged with three values, the OSX version (10.5.0,